 Note that for odd $n$ the function $\Phi(u)$ has a pole at zero.

 It is easy to see that these functions are related as follows

 and

-It turns out that if the polynomial $p(z)$ is self-interlacing, the functions $\Phi(u)$ and $R(z)$ possess some remarkable properties.
-Namely, the following two theorems hold. \begin{theorem} Let $p(z)$ be a real polynomial. $p(z)\in\mathbf{SI}_{I}$ if, and only if, the function $R(z)$ defined in~\eqref{auxiliary.rational.function} maps the upper half-plane of the complex plane to the lower half-plane and has exactly $n$ poles. \end{theorem} \begin{proof} Let the polynomial $p(z)$ is self-interlacing of kind $I$.
+It turns out that for the polynomial $p(z)$ being self-interlacing, the functions $\Phi(u)$ and $R(z)$ possess some remarkable properties.
+Namely, the following two theorems hold. \begin{theorem} Let $p(z)$ be a real polynomial.
+The polynomial $p(z)\in\mathbf{SI}_{I}$ if and only if the function $R(z)$ defined in~\eqref{auxiliary.rational.function} maps the upper half-plane of the complex plane to the lower half-plane and has exactly $n$ poles. \end{theorem} \begin{proof} Let the polynomial $p(z)$ be self-interlacing of kind $I$.
 Then by definition, the roots and poles of the function $R(z)$ are real, simple and interlacing.
 In particular, $R(z)$ has exactly $n$ poles.
 Thus $R(z)$ maps the upper half-plane to itself or to the lower half-plane, and it is monotone on the real line between its poles (see e.g.~\cite[Chapter 3]{Holtz_Tyaglov}).
-But $R(z)\to1$ as $z\to+\infty$, and its largest zero $-\lambda_{2}(>0)$ is smaller than its largest pole $\lambda_1(>0)$, where $\lambda_j$ are the roots of $p(z)$, so $R(z)>1$ on the interval $(\lambda_1,+\infty)$.
-Consequently, $R(z)$ is decreasing on the real line and maps the upper half-plane to the lower half-plane (see~\cite{Holtz_Tyaglov}), as required.
+Now since $R(z)\to1$ as $z\to+\infty$, and its largest zero $-\lambda_{2}(>0)$ is smaller than its largest pole $\lambda_1(>0)$, where $\lambda_j$ are the roots of $p(z)$, one has $R(z)>1$ on the interval $(\lambda_1,+\infty)$.
+Consequently, $R(z)$ is decreasing on the real line and therefore maps the upper half-plane to the lower half-plane (see~\cite{Holtz_Tyaglov}), as required.

 Conversely, if $R(z)$ maps the upper half-plane to the lower half-plane and has exactly $n$ poles, then the roots of its numerator $p(-z)$ and denominator $p(z)$ are real, simple and interlacing (see~\cite[Theorem 3.4]{Holtz_Tyaglov}), and $p(z)$ and $p(-z)$ have no common roots.
 Moreover, since $R(z)$ is decreasing on the real line, its largest pole (the largest root of $p(z)$) is greater than its largest root (the largest root of $p(-z)$), therefore, $p(z)\in\mathbf{SI}_{I}$. \end{proof}